9 Steps to Start Researching Your Competitors

 #1 Start Researching Your Competitors on Google

-The good starting point for your research on competitors is a Google, the biggest online database.
+A good starting point for your research on competitors is Google, the biggest online database.
 As a first, you will need to make a list of possible keywords that your customers will use to solve the problem that you and your competitors offer the solution.
 Look at different keywords that describe your business, your market, and your industry.
 Especially, pay special attention of different keywords that potential customers will search on Google.

 #2 Continue With Researching Your Competitors on Social Media